 Because Jupiter is opposite the sun, it’s now rising in the east around sunset, climbing highest in the sky at midnight and setting in the west around sunrise.
 It shines more brightly than any star in the evening sky, and is the second-brightest planet, after Venus.
-But Venus only shines for a short while before sunrise at present while Jupiter stays out all night long.
-Before dawn now, you might catch them both: Venus blazing low in the east and Jupiter, a bit fainter but still brighter than any star, shining in the west.
+But Venus only shines for a short while in the west after sunset while Jupiter stays out all night long.
+At dusk or nightfall, you might catch them both: Venus blazing low in the west and Jupiter, a bit fainter but still brighter than any star, shining in the east.

 Jupiter’s closest approach to Earth for the year always falls on or near this planet’s opposition date.
-In 2017, Jupiter comes closest to Earth one day after its opposition date, on April 8, coming to within 414 million miles (666 million km) of Earth on May 10 at 12 UTC.
+In 2018, Jupiter comes closest to Earth about one and one-half days after its May 8th opposition date, coming to within 409 million miles (658 million km) of Earth on May 10 at 12 UTC.
 In other words, Jupiter is some 4.4 astronomical units from Earth at opposition.

-At this 2017 opposition, Jupiter shines in front of the constellation Virgo the Maiden.
-The close 1st-magnitude star to Jupiter is Spica, the brightest light in Virgo.
-However, dazzling Jupiter – a planet in our own solar system, and therefore much closer to us – outshines this star by over 20 times.
+At this 2018 opposition, Jupiter shines in front of the constellation Libra the Scales.
+The close 2nd-magnitude star to Jupiter is Zubenelgenubi, Libra’s alpha star.
+Dazzling Jupiter – a planet in our own solar system, and therefore much closer to us – outshines this star by over 100 times.

 Jupiter is sometimes called a failed star.
 You would need at least 80 Jupiters – rolled into a ball – to be hot enough inside for thermonuclear reactions to ignite.
 In other words, Jupiter is not massive enough to shine as stars do.

-Bottom line: Be sure to look for Jupiter on the nights of April 7, 2017 as this world reaches opposition point, the point opposite the sun in our sky.
-A day later, on April 8, Jupiter reaches its closest point to Earth for this year!
+Bottom line: Be sure to look for Jupiter on the night of May 8-9, 2019 as this world reaches opposition, the point opposite the sun in our sky.
+About one and one-half day later, on May 10, at 12 UTC, Jupiter reaches its closest point to Earth for this year!